jfishe/vimfiles/README.md

 Install Miniconda or Anaconda per the directions in the [Anaconda Documentation](https://docs.anaconda.com/anaconda/install/).

-Windows 10 includes a python executable in `$env:LOCALAPPDATA/Microsoft/WindowsApps/`, which interferes with [Conquer of Completion (CoC)].
-Remove `python.exe` and `python3.exe` or run one of them to install Python 3 from the Microsoft Store.

 [environment.yml](environment.yml) lists the conda and pip packages needed for the Vim configuration.